 Season Seven had fantastic guests artists once again as Minnesota Orchestra’s Principal Flute, Adam Kuenzel, and the Twin Cities’ own songbird, Maria Jette (right) took the stage.
 Tori Okwabi (Principal Clarinet, WSO) won the Concerto Competition and was featured during the November concert.

-Season Eight – we’ve got a great line up planned!
-We’ll start our season playing with the pros from the Minnesota Orchestra.
-Joseph Peters (Principal Oboe) will join us in October, followed by Erin Keefe (Concertmaster) and Tony Ross (Principal Cello) in November.
-As we head into 2017, we’re thrilled to be back for another performance at Orchestra Hall!
-In February we’ll bask in the beauty and power of Brahms’ Requiem (joined once again by The Two Rivers Chorale, the Edina Chorale, and some fantastic soloists).
-Our final concerts of the season in April and May will soar to new heights (right into space!) with Holst’s The Planets.
+Season Eight marked some fantastic performances and another trip back to Orchestra Hall!
+We started our season playing with the pros from the Minnesota Orchestra.
+Joseph Peters (Principal Oboe) joined us in October, followed by Tony Ross (Principal Cello) in November.
+As we leapt into 2017, we were thrilled to be back for another performance at Orchestra Hall for the beauty and power of Brahms’ Requiem (joined once again by The Two Rivers Chorale, the Edina Chorale, and some fantastic soloists).
+Our final concerts of the season in April and May soared to new heights (right into space!) with Holst’s The Planets.